plantismash/plantismash/README-Release.md

   plantismash-<MAJOR>-<MINOR>-<PATCH>`, filling in the correct values for MAJOR, MINOR and PATCH, of course.
 * The releases are automatically tracked in [Zenodo](https://zenodo.org)
+* Make sure to tag the right version of the changelog for the detection rules in the script `antismash/output_modules/html/generator.py` function `add_overview_entry`.
+E.g., "https://plantismash.github.io/documentation/changelog/2.0/#supported-cluster-types-version-2"